usr1l/stattracker/README.md

 # 🏀 StatTracker

 StatTracker is a fast and intuitive tool for exploring NBA data directly within a Jupyter notebook.
 Built on top of the official NBA API, it makes it simple to view, track, and compare both player and team statistics without the hassle of complex setup.
 Whether you’re analyzing performance trends, preparing fantasy insights, or just keeping up with your favorite players, StatTracker gives you a streamlined way to access and interact with NBA stats in real time.
-Future versions will expand on support for WNBA statistics as well.
+Future versions will expand on support for WNBA statistics.

 ![NBA API](https://img.shields.io/badge/API-NBA-orange?logo=nba&logoColor=white)
 ![Jupyter](https://img.shields.io/badge/Notebook-Jupyter-F37626?logo=jupyter&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-3.9-blue?logo=python&logoColor=white)

+## 🧰 Requirements
+- Python 3.9+
+- pandas, matplotlib, requests, python-dotenv
+- Jupyter (Lab or Notebook)

 ## 🗂️ Project Structure